 - 2. Privacy Violations: The LAN administrator has the rights to check personal data files of each and every LAN user.
-Moreover he can check the internet history and computer history of the LAN user. - 3.
-Data Security Threat: Unauthorized users can access important data of an of ganization if centralized data repository is not secured properly by the LAN administrator. - 4.
+Moreover he can check the internet history and computer history of the LAN user. - 3 r 9 a t a a S i e c u rity Threat: Unauthorized users can access important data of an if centralized data repository is not secured properly by the LAN administrator. - 4.
 LAN Maintenance Job: Local Area Network requires a LAN Administrator because, there are problems of software installations or hardware failures or cable disturbances in